romilly/start-apl/manuscript/Chapter3.md

 HEN
 ~~~~~~~~

-(You can also create higher-rank character arrays, if you need
+I> You can also create higher-rank character arrays if you need
-them.)
+them.

 You can use indexing to select characters from a character vector.